 Apparently, according to the story I was told, the staff realized, after a time, that the wines they were used to selling were being passed over, again and again, in favor of my wine, because the name of the grape variety from which my wine is made is one that is familiar to nearly anyone who's ever bought a bottle of wine in a restaurant, and the staff was becoming utterly frustrated.
 So: it didn't matter that the wine was good enough to convince the buyer, or that it was, apparently, a steady source of pleasure for the customers.
 (I can't help thinking of Yogi Berras' admonition: Nobody goes there anymore--it's too crowded.)

 I can't complain; I sold a lot of the wine there.
-But it sure made me stop and scratch my head, probably very much the way I did at the end of a lot of those hands of poker earlier in the evening.
+But it sure made me stop and scratch my head.
 I guess it just wasn't in the cards...

 Steve Edmunds of Edmunds St. John Winery is a regular contributor to Vinography.